Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/index.rst

           !! processed by numpydoc !!

-.. py:class:: GridConverterControlSystem(T_s)
+.. py:class:: GridConverterControlSystem(inner_ctrl, dc_bus_voltage_ctrl = None)

-   Bases: :py:obj:`motulator.common.control.ControlSystem`, :py:obj:`abc.ABC`
+   Bases: :py:obj:`motulator.common.control._base.ControlSystem`

-   Base class for control of grid-connected converters.
+   Grid converter control system.

-   This base class provides typical functionalities for control of grid-connected converters.
-This can be used both in power control and DC-bus voltage control modes.
+   This class defines the interface for control systems of grid converters.
+It is a generic class that can be used with different models, measurements, feedback signals, and reference signals.

-   :param T_s: Sampling period (s).
-   :type T_s: float

-   .. attribute:: ref

-      References, possibly containing the following fields:

-          v : float | callable
-              Converter output voltage reference (V).
-Can be given either as a constant or a function of time (s). p_g : callable
-              Active power reference (W) as a function of time (s).
-This signal is needed in power control mode. q_g : callable
-              Reactive power reference (VAr) as a function of time (s).
-This signal is needed if grid-following control is used. u_dc : callable
-              DC-voltage reference (V) as a function of time (s).
-This signal is needed in DC-bus voltage control mode.

-      :type: SimpleNamespace

-   .. attribute:: dc_bus_voltage_ctrl
+   :param inner_ctrl: Inner controller.
+   :type inner_ctrl: GridFormingController | GridFollowingController

-      DC-bus voltage controller.
-The default is None.
+   :param dc_bus_voltage_ctrl: DC-bus voltage controller.
+If not given, power-control mode is used.

-      :type: DCBusVoltageController | None
+   :type dc_bus_voltage_ctrl: DCBusVoltageController, optional